ashishu007/ashishu007.github.io/_posts/2020-02-16-Welcome-Home.md

 ![Myself](/images/ashish.jpg){:width="750px" style="display:block;margin-left:auto;margin-right:auto;"}

 <!-- ## Short-Intro  -->
-I am Ashish, a first year PhD student at the <a href="http://www.comp.rgu.ac.uk/">School of Computing</a>, <a href="https://www.rgu.ac.uk/">Robert Gordon University</a>, Aberdeen, UK, working under the supervision of <a href="https://www3.rgu.ac.uk/dmstaff/massie-stewart">Dr. Stewart Massie</a> and <a href="https://www3.rgu.ac.uk/dmstaff/wiratunga-nirmalie">Prof. Nirmalie Wiratunga</a> in the field of **Natural Language Processing (NLP)**.
+I am Ashish, a PhD student at the <a href="http://www.comp.rgu.ac.uk/">School of Computing</a>, <a href="https://www.rgu.ac.uk/">Robert Gordon University</a>, Aberdeen, UK, working under the supervision of <a href="https://www3.rgu.ac.uk/dmstaff/massie-stewart">Dr. Stewart Massie</a> and <a href="https://www3.rgu.ac.uk/dmstaff/wiratunga-nirmalie">Prof. Nirmalie Wiratunga</a> in the field of **Natural Language Processing (NLP)**.

 I am interested in developing **Deep Learning** systems for **Natural Language Processing** tasks with a focus on low data requirement for training.
-In my PhD, I am exploring the possibility of developing hybrid **Data-to-Text Generation** systems using Traditional and Deep Learning systems.
+In my PhD, I am exploring the possibility of developing accurate and scalable **Data-to-Text Generation** systems using Hybrid Traditional and Deep Learning systems.

 <!-- My research interest includes the use of **Case-Based Reasoning (CBR)** and **Deep Learning (DL)** in NLP, especially finding ways to develop effective NLG systems for business processes with minimal labelled data.  -->